pmcharrison/intro-to-music-and-science/060-emotion.md

 aggregated to provide a quantitative summary of the participant's emotional responses.

-There are various kinds of rating scales we could use here.
-One prominent option is the Geneva Emotional Music Scale, or 'GEMS' (Zentner et al., 2008), which we discussed in Section \@ref(modelling-emotion).
-We could equivalently use the 13-dimension model derived by
-@Cowen2020-jx (see above).

-The GEMS takes many different emotion terms (on the left hand side here), and clusters them together into a three-level hierarchy.
-The scale was constructed in a data-driven way: the emotion terms are terms that frequently occur when people describe music-induced emotional experiences, and the higher-level clusters (or 'factors') describe how these different emotion terms tend to co-occur with each other.

-We can use the GEMS to make questionnaires for quantifying certain kinds of core emotional responses to music.
-For example, suppose I want to quantify the tension that someone experiences when they listen to a particular piece of music.
-The GEMS tells me that a good way to do that is to give the participant rating scales for five adjectives: agitated, nervous, tense, impatient, and irritated.
-I get the participant to rate their experience on these five adjectives.
-I then combine their results, for example by averaging, and this gives me an overall 'tension' score.
-Similarly, the GEMS tells me that I could compute scores for a general 'unease' factor by first computing scores for 'tension' and 'sadness', and then combining them.

-![The 'Unease' component of the GEMS, redrawn after
-@Zentner2008-mv.](images/gems-subset.png){width="600"}
+If we don't have a particular emotion we want to test, but instead want to characterise emotional responses in general, then we can use rating scales derived from the emotion models described above.
+The simplest approach is to use the arousal-valence model: this means participants just have to rate each extract on two dimensions.
+If we want more granular information, we could get participants to rate emotions on the 13 dimensions obtained by @Cowen2020-jx.
+It is possible also to measure emotions using analogous questionnaires derived from the GEMS, e.g. the GEMS-25, the GEMS-9, and the GEMIAC [@Coutinho2017-ze]

-This kind of approach has several advantages.
+This rating scale approach has several advantages.
 It's easy to get data for very specific adjectives: if I'm interested in nostalgia, I can simply ask the participant 'to what extent does this music make you feel nostalgic'?
+Conversely, it's straightforward to get data for a broad range of emotional aspects simply by administering one of these pre-existing emotion scales.
-The approach is also rather efficient -- it only takes a moment for the participant to record what emotion they feel.
+The approach is rather efficient -- it only takes a moment for the participant to record what emotion they feel.
 There's also no need for expensive laboratory equipment, all you need is pen and paper.